TesrabNetwork/tesrab.network/whitepaper/README.md

 ## 2. Assets Background & Problem Statements

 On January 3, 2009, Bitcoin was launched as a peer-to-peer electronic cash system.
-Years later, after it achieved a notable level of security, it was recognized that assets could be created "on top of" or embedded in the Bitcoin blockchain.
+Years later, the Ethereum ERC20 protocol and other projects show tokenized assets that use another blockchain can be created with a wide variety of purposes and structures.
+Tokens offer several advantages to traditional shares or other participation mechanisms, e.g. faster transfer speed, increased user control and censorship resistance, and a reduction or elimination of the need for a trusted third party. after it achieved a notable level of security, it was recognized that assets could be created "on top of" or embedded in the Bitcoin blockchain.
 New assets can be added to the Bitcoin blockchain by creating secure, signed, immutable bitcoin transactions which also carry information on asset issuance, and transfer.

 An exchange is not decentralized if it can lose, freeze or destroy customer funds OR if it can freeze customer funds.
 If it can do BOTH.
 It's a false sense of decentralization.
 The fact the DEX teams have the ability to freeze funds with a built-in kill switch that's an exclusively centrally controlled exchange feature is not only worrisome but forces uses to consider intently what it means to build a decentralized assets trading platform